flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Three hasn’t been locking phones since 2013, so if you bought yours from January 1st, 2014 onwards, it won’t be locked.

-If you bought your phone before then it will be locked, but Three will unlock it for free, just fill in the unlock form here.
+If you bought your phone before then it will be locked, but Three will unlock it for free, just get in touch with the network – you can call Three on 333 from your Three phone.

 EE